Do you have one big email list for all your subscribers? If so, it’s time to think about email segmentation.

 Email blasting, where you send one big “blast” to all of your subscribers on your list, is no longer email best practice.
 In 2019, it’s all about segmentation — that is, segmenting your email list into multiple lists so you can send targeted, personalized messages to your subscribers.

-Stats show that email segmentation is well-worth the effort.
+Stats show that email segmentation is well worth the effort.
 According to an Email Monday report for the Direct Marketing Association, 76% of all revenue came from segmented, targeted, and triggered campaigns.
-Other research shows email recipients are 75% more likely to click on emails from segmented campaigns than non-segmented campaign, and click-throughs are 100.95% higher.
+Other research shows email recipients are 75% more likely to click on emails from segmented campaigns than non-segmented campaigns, and click-throughs are 100.95% higher.

 So how do you segment a big email list (and I’m talking about lists with 2,000+ subscribers)?
 Fortunately, it’s not as complex as the name might suggest.
 In this post, we’ll cover everything you need to know to get started with email segmentation.
 Plus, I’ll show you how to create your first segmented email list with MailPoet.

 Email segmentation is about breaking your one big email list into meaningful and useful segments based on different criteria.
 It’s also about better catering to different groups of subscribers by sending them emails that speak to their interests and habits, rather than sending one big email that a big chunk of your subscribers will simply ignore.

 Typically, segmentation is used as a personalization tactic for delivering more relevant email marketing to subscribers based on their actions, purchase history, geographic location, age, gender, and more.

 For example, say you run an online store selling shoes.
 You could segment your list by gender so when a sale goes on for women’s high heels, you could send an email to the women on your list.
 Men on your list might not be interested in buying women’s shoes, so by emailing only women, you’re more likely to get a higher open rate.